 Each semester ends with a celebration and an exhibition of all the work you’ve made that term

-“Artistic Expression” is an art class with creative, therapeutic and social objectives.
-We think art is good for you – building skills, dexterity and self esteem.
-If you think that art is good for you too and would like to learn more, please give us a call in the Education Department 908-735-8415 x.
-119. Registration is now open HERE.
+“Artistic Expressions” is an art class with creative, therapeutic and social objectives, and helps build skills, dexterity and self-esteem.
+If you would like to learn more, please call our Education Department at 908-735-8415 x.
+119.

 Tours & Art Activities for Individuals with Special Needs